BrgochGroup/VickersHvPred_LOGO/README.md

 The code is packaged for a general user (requires Jupyter Notebook).
 The Jupyter Notebook (Pred_Hv_LOGO.ipynb) is designed to to predict load dependent Vickers hardness.

 The trained model will predict the hardness of materials based on 141 composition-only descriptors.
 To optimize the model, the user should tune the hyperparameters and prune less important features (see below).
-This will allow the user to optimize the trained model based on their specific training dataset.
+This will allow the user to optimize their model with a specific training dataset

 - [GridSeachCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html)
 - [RFE](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFE.html)